n00bsys0p/altcoin-mining-calculator-php/README.md

 ## Theming

 Only briefly going into this..
 All used templates and partials are in the /tpl folder.
 The format used for replacing content is to search for keys all in capitals surrounded by `{{}}`, such as `{{TITLE}}`.
 It's only simple, but it makes it relatively simple to theme to your requirements.
-The logo file is stored in /public/assets/img/logo.png.
-Simply replace this file to use your own.

 ## License